 By following these steps, you are actually creating a number “3” on one side of your face.
 Do the same procedure to the opposite side.
 Swirl and tap before you apply.
 If you don’t tap your brush, you will end up applying way too much bronzer.
 Don’t rush.
 The key to perfect a bronze makeup is to allow the color to build up gradually.
 If you are too hasty with your application, you could end up looking like a burnt orange Crayola.

 Also, don’t forget to blend some into your neck.
 If you are wearing a ponytail, dust a little bronzer at your nape as well.
 Blend thoroughly to avoid harsh lines.

 Most importantly, avoid too much contouring.
 Contouring may be an incredible way of flattering your best assets and enhancing your bone structure; however, drastically changing your entire face is too unnatural and over the top.

 5. Add shimmer

 Different finishes apparently create different results.
-The shimmer is optional but if you want to add a sexy glow, dust a little along the bridge of your nose and on your cheekbones.
+The shimmer is optional but you can dust a little along the bridge of your nose and on your cheekbones if you want to add a sexy glow.
 By using a bronzer as a highlighter, you are creating a fresh luminous effect.
 Avoid areas such as around the lips and eyes.
 Focus on the parts where the sun usually hits your face, letting the light-reflecting particles do their magic.